7kW VS 22kW EV Charging - What's the difference? Which is better?

 What’s the difference between a 7kW and 22kW EV charger?

-The difference between a 7kW and 22kW EV charger is the charging rate.
-A 22kW charger is significantly faster than a 7kW charger, charging three times faster at 22 kilowatts per hour.
-However, the caveat is that a 22kW electric car charger requires a three-phase electricity supply for installation.
-On the other hand, a 7kW charger will charge your EV at 7 kilowatts per hour but only requires a single-phase electricity supply.
+The core difference between a 7kW and a 22kW EV charger is the charging rate.
+A 22kW charger is three times faster than a 7kW charger, charging at 22 kilowatts compared to 7 kilowatts due to an increase in power.
+However, the caveat is that a 22kW electric car charger requires a three-phase electricity supply for installation, whereas a 7kW charger only requires a single-phase electricity supply.

-22kW three-phase charging VS 7kW single-phase charging – which is better?
+22kW three-phase charging VS 7kW single-phase charging – 7kW vs 22kW, which is better?

-If you are thinking about investing in a 22kW charger and are yet to upgrade to three-phase electricity, it’s important to consider:
+If you are thinking about investing in a 22kW EV charger and are yet to upgrade to three-phase electricity, it’s important to consider the following factors:

 1. Your electric vehicle’s maximum onboard charging rate

-In truth, only a handful of electric vehicles can accept a 22kW EV charging rate, with the most common being the Renault Zoe, BMW i3 and Audi Q8.
-Even the Tesla Model 3 has a charging capability of 11kW and would, therefore, not truly benefit from a 22kW charger.
+In truth, only a handful of electric vehicles can accept a 22kW EV charging rate.
+The most common electric cars to charge at 22kW are typically Tesla, Renault Zoe, BYD and Audi.
+However, it depends on the EV model.
+Be mindful that certain Tesla models have charging capabilities of 11kW and would, therefore, not truly benefit from a 22kW charger.

 Which electric cars can charge with a 22kW home EV charger?

 It’s always best to consult your EV manual or the manufacturer if you are wondering whether your EV can charge with a 22kW AC charger.
-However, here’s a list of popular electric cars with 22kW onboard chargers:
+Below is a comprehensive list of popular electric cars with 22kW onboard chargers:

 Electric Vehicle Model 22kW charging rate